EqualAPriori/SCOUTff/pluronics/README.txt

 	FFFile - contains .top ; .itp ; system.top files
 	PackmolDir - contains packmol input file that just needs to be run.

+Need to have access to tleap from ambertools.